 Changing Self-Esteem – It’s Not Rocket Science

 You feel stuck!
 You are not living the life you want; you don’t feel comfortable being yourself.
 You’re capabilities aren’t in alignment with how you want to be.
 Yes that sucks and there’s good news, changing self-esteem is not rocket science.
-But if you want to change, it will require you to be different from how you currently are and most of us resist being different from what we are familar with.
+But if you want to change, it will require you to be different from how you currently are and most of us resist being different from what we are familiar with.
 This makes changing seem scary, especially when what you want to change is your self-esteem.
-People get stuck in the defeatest thinking that how they are is how they have to be.
+People get stuck in thought patterns that are self defeating, believing that is how they are and have to be.
 Yet consider this, if your self-esteem is low, are you really being yourself?

 You have a huge say in whether you want to change or not.
 You have a huge influence in how willing you are to accept yourself as being different or whether you try and hold on to what you know.
 You control whether or not you have an open mind.
 Most people are fearful of making changes in themself and fears tend to close the mind down.
 That can make it a bit of a catch-22.

 So as you read the list below, the steps you don’t feel apply to you may be the ones most keeping you stuck.
 How can you be serious about finding for solutions if you immediately dismiss what you don’t like or agree with.
 Excuses for rejecting new ideas come from those who are fearful of change or have some misunderstanding on the ideas.
 What you don’t want to do is stay stuck justifying the things you already know and the dismissing what you don’t.

 10 Requirements for Changing Self-Esteem

 - Find the true source of your negativity.
 How can you work with what’s really keeping you stuck if your pain remains hidden.
 How can you stand up for yourself if what keeps you down not addressed?